Siddpawar9222/Obsidian-Vault/SpringBoot/Introduction/006-Bean.md

 ```

 #### 3. Request Scope
 - **Description**: Applicable in web-based applications.
 A new instance of the bean is created for each HTTP request.
+This is same as prototype scope.
 - **Usage**: Used for beans that need to maintain state for the duration of an HTTP request.

 ```java